Heritage Global Inc. (NASDAQ:HGBL) Short Interest Update

-Heritage Global Inc. (NASDAQ:HGBL) was the recipient of a significant drop in short interest during the month of July.
-As of July 30th, there was short interest totalling 10,300 shares, a drop of 16.9% from the July 15th total of 12,400 shares.
-Based on an average trading volume of 39,300 shares, the days-to-cover ratio is presently 0.3 days.
-Currently, 0.1% of the company’s shares are short sold.
+Heritage Global Inc. (NASDAQ:HGBL) was the target of a large decrease in short interest in August.
+As of August 13th, there was short interest totalling 4,700 shares, a decrease of 54.4% from the July 29th total of 10,300 shares.
+Approximately 0.0% of the shares of the stock are sold short.
+Based on an average daily trading volume, of 63,100 shares, the short-interest ratio is presently 0.1 days.

-Several equities research analysts have issued reports on HGBL shares.
-Zacks Investment Research upgraded shares of Heritage Global from a “sell” rating to a “hold” rating in a research note on Monday, July 19th.
-Colliers Securities reaffirmed a “buy” rating on shares of Heritage Global in a research report on Thursday, July 1st.

-In other Heritage Global news, major shareholder Allan C. Silber sold 81,400 shares of the business’s stock in a transaction dated Thursday, August 19th.
-The stock was sold at an average price of $1.79, for a total transaction of $145,706.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders sold 84,581 shares of company stock worth $152,179 in the last quarter.
-11.00% of the stock is owned by insiders.

-Heritage Global (NASDAQ:HGBL) last issued its quarterly earnings data on Thursday, August 12th.
-The company reported $0.02 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.04 by ($0.02).
+Heritage Global (NASDAQ:HGBL) last announced its quarterly earnings results on Thursday, August 12th.
+The company reported $0.02 EPS for the quarter, missing the Zacks’ consensus estimate of $0.04 by ($0.02).
+The business had revenue of $5.18 million during the quarter.
 Heritage Global had a net margin of 32.65% and a return on equity of 19.98%.
-As a group, analysts forecast that Heritage Global will post 0.22 EPS for the current year.
+Equities research analysts predict that Heritage Global will post 0.22 EPS for the current year.

+A number of hedge funds and other institutional investors have recently made changes to their positions in HGBL.
+Dimensional Fund Advisors LP bought a new stake in Heritage Global in the second quarter worth about $62,000.
+Renaissance Technologies LLC bought a new stake in Heritage Global in the first quarter worth about $78,000.
+Virtu Financial LLC bought a new stake in Heritage Global in the first quarter worth about $82,000.
+Citadel Advisors LLC bought a new stake in Heritage Global in the second quarter worth about $100,000.
+Finally, Ridgewood Investments LLC lifted its stake in Heritage Global by 4.0% in the first quarter.
+Ridgewood Investments LLC now owns 130,000 shares of the company’s stock worth $371,000 after purchasing an additional 5,000 shares during the last quarter.
+14.31% of the stock is owned by institutional investors and hedge funds.

+A number of research analysts recently commented on HGBL shares.
+Colliers Securities reaffirmed a “buy” rating on shares of Heritage Global in a report on Thursday, July 1st.
+Zacks Investment Research raised shares of Heritage Global from a “sell” rating to a “hold” rating in a report on Monday, July 19th.

 Heritage Global Company Profile